Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Simulation

 In Fig. \ref{fig_wrtK}, we investigate how the number of transmit/receive antennas and the number of users affect the accuracy of different approximations.
 We consider a single-stream MIMO system and a multiuser MISO system, and depict the relative performance of various approximate channel models as a function of the number of transmit/receive antennas and the number of transmit antennas/users, respectively.
 As can be observed, the unilateral approximation remains accurate across all considered systems, whereas the effect of mutual coupling becomes more pronounced as the number of transmit/receive antennas or users increases.

 In all the above figures, the distances between transmitter, RIS, and receiver are set to be much larger than the wavelength, which is typically the case in practice.
 It is commonly accepted that the unilateral approximation accurately represents real world channels under this condition, as also validated by our results.
-In Fig. \ref{fig_smalld}, we further investigate the range of validity of the unilateral approximation.
-We consider an extreme scenario where the distance between the transmitter and RIS is on the order of the wavelength.
-The receiver is still assumed to be located far from the RIS.
-Specifically, we set the transmitter parallel to the $y$-axis, centered at $(d,0,r\lambda)$, where $d$ is the inter-element spacing of RIS, $\lambda$ is the wavelength, and $r$ is a factor determining the distances between transmitter and RIS.
-The matrix $\bZ_{IT}$ is then computed according to the model in \eqref{mutual}, and all other components of the $\bZ$ matrix are generated as in the previous simulations.
-We assume that MC is aware and focus on the effect of unilateral approximation by comparing the performance achieved with models $\bH_{\text{app,2}}$ and $\bH$.
+In Fig. \ref{fig_smalld}, we further investigate the range of validity of the unilateral approximation by considering an extreme scenario where the distance between the transmitter and RIS is on the order of the wavelength.
+We assume that mutual coupling is aware and focus on the effect of unilateral approximation by comparing the performance achieved with models $\bH_{\text{app,2}}$ and $\bH$.
 The number of RIS elements is fixed as $N_I=64$.

 As shown in Fig. \ref{fig_smalld}, the unilateral approximation remains accurate across a broad range, even when the distance between the transmitter and RIS is on the order of the wavelength.
 For example, even at $0.1\lambda$, the solution obtained under the unilateral approximation still achieves over 95\% of the performance of the exact solution for the SISO system.
-Although the accuracy decreases with the the number of transmit/receive antennas and users, it is still sufficiently high for practical scenarios.
+Although the accuracy decreases with the the number of transmit/receive antennas and users, it is still sufficiently high for all normal RIS-aided wireless communication systems.

+We remark that we have also investigated the impact of unilateral approximation and mutual coupling under different RIS architectures (other than the fully-connected RIS).
+The results exhibit trends consistent with those in Figs. \ref{fig_relative} -- \ref{fig_smalld}.
+This is expected, since the unilateral approximation and mutual coupling are related to EM effects among/of the transmit, RIS, and receive antennas, and are irrelevant to the circuit topology of the reconfigurable impedance network.
+For brevity and clarity, we omit these additional figures.